nicole-binder/CS-111/README.md

 # CS-111
 Introduction to Computer Science assignments at Carleton College.
 Note that some of these programs require additional files to run.
-If this is of interest, please refer to the assignments information found at http://cs.carleton.edu/faculty/jondich/courses/cs111_f18/index.html
+If this is of interest, please refer to the assignment's information found at http://cs.carleton.edu/faculty/jondich/courses/cs111_f18/index.html